Furniture Restoration & Repair

 You could also use a lacquer, which will still give you a shine, but more subtle than a brush on varnish.
 Lacquer is faster drying than varnish and should be applied using air spray equipment or aerosol cans.
 You will probably need to apply three coats.

-With both varnish and lacquer, you will need to leave it to dry then sand with 320-grit sandpaper before applying the next coat.
+With both varnish and lacquer, you will need to leave it to dry, then sand it with 320-grit sandpaper before applying the next coat.
 Once your final coat has cured for a few days, you can buff it up with paste wax or furniture polish to give it a lustrous sheen.

 However, if you have chosen to use a coloured beeswax product to stain your furniture, you can use a neutral beeswax polish to add the desired sheen.
 The more coats you apply, the more shine you will achieve.
 Finally, buff the polish with a soft, clean cloth.